Medium modification of pion production in low energy Au+Au collisions: Comparison with Experimental Data

 where the sums run over all charged particles with $Z<10$, excluding pions.
-Here $u_{1cm}$ is the spatial part of the center of mass 4-velocity of the projectile, $y$ the (longitudinal) rapidity and $Z$ the charge of a fragment. $u_x=\beta_x \gamma$ is the 4-velocity projected onto the reaction plane.
-In \cref{fig:FOPI_Sideflow_Liu} the sideflow is plotted against the scaled impact parameter and compared to the data.
+Here $u_{1cm}$ is the spatial part of the center of mass 4-velocity of the projectile. $Z$ the charge of a fragment, $y$ its (longitudinal) rapidity, and $u_x=\beta_x \gamma$ its 4-velocity projected onto the reaction plane.
+In Figs.~\ref{fig:FOPI_Sideflow_Liu} and \ref{fig:FOPI_Sideflow_NL2} the sideflow is plotted for our two main EOSes, the one by Liu and NL2 by Lang, over the scaled impact parameter and compared to the FOPI data.